 Your local library is a great place to start your research!

-2. Start your seeds indoors
+3. Start your milkweed seeds indoors.

+Milkweed seeds need a 30-60 day cold stratification period so it's never too early to start!
 Starting seeds at home is a cost-efficient and fun way to get a head-start on the gardening season.
 Starting your seeds in a controlled environment allows you to make adjustments to soil, temperature, and moisture for best germination results.

 The ideal time to start seeds indoors in generally 6-8 weeks before your last frost date so check The Old Farmer’s Almanac to look for your area's average last frost date.